mit-rss/wall_follower_tesse/README.md

 ## Starter Code

+Before starting, you will need to pull the master branch of `tesse-ros-bridge` (before doing so, you may want to save your IP addresses so that you can put them back into `tesse-bridge.launch` more easily afterwards)

+    cd ~/racecar_ws/src/tesse-ros-bridge
+    git pull

+You will also need to download the TESSE executable for this lab [here](https://drive.google.com/drive/folders/1wrwHy6pXzNmuwC8j3FCzVFqShZzP0Tfg?usp=sharing) - go to the folder corresponding to your host OS and download the latest executable (highest version number).

 Fork this starter repository into your team github.mit.edu organization (rss2021-[TEAM_NUMBER]), and then clone your team's repository into your catkin workspace at `~/racecar_ws/src`.

 Then rebuild your workspace with `catkin_make`: